-Nursing homes generally will cost more than in-home care or even assisted living facilities.
-While some costs will be covered by private insurance, Medicare or Medicaid, you may find monthly costs are outside what your parents, and yourself, can afford.
-If your parents are lucky to own their own home and don’t need more intensive medical care, having a caregiver stop by to provide daily assistance and other services to ensure your aging parents are getting the help they need.
+Nursing homes generally cost more than in-home care or even assisted living facilities.
+While some costs will be covered by private insurance, Medicare, or Medicaid, you may find monthly fees are outside what’s affordable.
+If your parents own their own home and don’t need more intensive medical care, having a caregiver stop by to provide daily assistance and other services might be a better option.

-Nursing homes try to provide different areas in the facilities so people can move about.
-Yet in reality, your aging parents will be transitioning from their home to smaller living arrangements that will normally allow for a bed, dresser, table and a few chairs.
-Such sudden changes can impact the emotional and mental health of your aging parents who now have to become familiar with their new environment.
+Nursing homes try to provide different areas in the facilities so the residents can move about.
+Still, your aging parents will likely be transitioning from their home to smaller living arrangements than they’re used to.
+Such sudden changes can lead to a more difficult transition for your aging parents who now have to become familiar with their new environment.

 One of the perks that nursing homes promote is that your aging parents will be among other residents in their age group as they can have interactions and make friends.
-Yet this perk can also lead to problems.
-Your parents may not get along with someone as this issue leads to fights and verbal insults.
-Some medical conditions, such as pre-dementia, can also cause aggression that may be directed at your aging parents as they don’t want to deal with this aggression day by day.
+Yet this perk isn’t always well accepted.
+Your loved one may not get along with other residents or prefer to spend time alone.

 The change to your aging parents’ environment can cause feelings of boredom and depression as they may isolate themselves in their rooms.
-While nursing homes strive to provide age-related activities, these activities may not be ones that your parents have done before or like.
-They may wish to return to the activities they enjoyed when back in their personal home.
+While nursing homes strive to provide age appropriate activities, they may not be ones that your parents had done before or liked.
+They may wish to return to the activities they enjoyed before moving to the nursing home.

-In-home care simply is a more cost-effective alternative that does not have as many of the issues that nursing homes face.
-Consider the health, as well as the happiness and choices, your parents want to make in regards to their lives.
-Then help them make the best decision.
+In-home care is a more cost-effective alternative to a nursing home that does not come with many of the issues that nursing homes face.
+When you consider the health, happiness, and choices your parents want to make regarding their lives, you can help them make the best decision for their future.